tiprankstipranks

 We may seek to expand our business internationally, which would expose us to additional risks that we do not face in the United States.
 A failure to manage these additional risks could have an adverse effect on our business, financial condition and operating results.

 We generate substantially all of our revenue from operations in the United States.
-We may seek to expand our projects outside of the United States in the future.
+We have begun to expand and may seek to expand our investments outside of the United States in the future.
 These operations will be subject to a variety of risks that we do not face in the United States, including risk from changes in foreign country regulations, infrastructure, legal systems and markets.
 Other risks include possible difficulty in repatriating overseas earnings and fluctuations in foreign currencies.
 Our overall success in international markets will depend, in part, on our ability to succeed in different legal, regulatory, economic, social and political conditions.
 We may not be successful in developing and implementing policies and strategies that will be effective in managing these risks in each country where we decide to do business.
 Our failure to manage these risks successfully could harm our international projects, reduce our international income or increase our costs, thus adversely affecting our business, financial condition and operating results.

-Natural and Human Disruptions1 | 1.5%
+Natural and Human Disruptions1 | 1.8%

 Natural and Human Disruptions - Risk 1